ericsonga/APCSAReview/_sources/Unit4-Iteration/FRQcalendar.rst

    If firstDayOfYear(2019) returns 2 for a Tuesday for 1/1/2019, what day of the week from (0-6 where 0 is Sunday) is Jan.
 8th 2019?

-If we used the formula in exercise 2 for the date in exercise 3 above, we would get 10:
+If we used the formula in exercise 4-10-4 above for the date in exercise 4-10-5 above, we would get 10:

 - firstDayOfYear(2019) + dayOfYear(1,8,2019) - 1 = 2 + 8 = 10

 But there is no 10th day of week.
 There are only 7 days of the week.
 So when we reach a Sunday, we must start back at 0.
 This is a place where the mod operator % is useful.
 The FRQ that involves writing an expression will probably use the mod operator.
 Remember to use the mod operator whenever:

-- Use it whenever you need to wrap around to the front if the value goes over the limit (num % limit).
+- Use mod whenever you need to wrap around to the front if the value goes over the limit (num % limit).
 For example here for weekdays or for hours and minutes.

-- Use it to check for odd or even numbers (num % 2 == 1) is odd and (num % 2 == 0) is even.
+- Use mod to check for odd or even numbers (num % 2 == 1) is odd and (num % 2 == 0) is even.
 Actually, you can use it to check if any number is evenly divisible by another (num1 % num2 == 0)

-- Use it to get the last digit from an integer number (num % 10 = last digit on right).
+- Use mod to get the last digit from an integer number (num % 10 = last digit on right).

 Try the mod operator below.